Ted Lasso 2×01 “Goodbye, Earl” Spoilers Ahead

 Roy Kent, the Hype Man

-Roy Kent might not have been back at AFC Richmond since the last game, but he’s a busy man right now hyping up girls’ soccer team and deserving women like Rebecca Welton.
+Roy Kent might not have been back at AFC Richmond since the last game, but he’s a busy man right now hyping up the girls’ soccer team and deserving women like Rebecca Welton.
 As we learn in “Goodbye, Earl,” Rebecca is seeing someone named John (not Stamos sadly, but Wingsnight), and after a double date where both the opinions of her friends matter—Roy sets the record straight.

-However, characters in the show are still somewhat in a slump and that includes Roy Kent—retirement clearly hasn’t been ideal for him, he’s still figuring everything out, but at the very least he’s listening, and he’s ensuring that everyone around him is uplifted.
+However, characters in the show are still somewhat in a slump and that includes Roy Kent—retirement clearly hasn’t been ideal for him because he’s still figuring everything out, but at the very least, he’s listening, and he’s ensuring that everyone around him is uplifted.
 This is what will always be so fascinating about him as a character (and why he’s the ultimate romance hero, let’s be real) because he’s both so bold and tough and yet so utterly soft it’s magnetic.
 Who else roars at a little girls’ after a match one minute and then sits down for reality tv and rosé with a group of yoga moms?
 Roy Kent, that’s who.
 And the continuation of dismantling toxic masculinity serves to be the most beautiful thing about his character, which I can’t wait to dig into more.

-He also owes his Phoebe £1,236 for cursing so much and that’s just glorious.
+He also owes his Phoebe £1,236 for cursing so much, which is glorious.

 Uncertainties and New Beginnings